Docker ComposeDocker Compose

-Start Kestra with a PostgreSQL database backend using a Docker Compose file.
+Start Kestra with a PostgreSQL database backend by using a Docker Compose file.

-The quickest way to a production-ready lightweight Kestra installation is to leverage Docker and Docker Compose.
-This guide will help you get started with Kestra using Docker.
+The quickest way to a production-ready, lightweight Kestra installation is to leverage Docker and Docker Compose.
+This guide helps you get started with Kestra using Docker.

 Before you begin